Home

 We are part of the New York Alliance for Medical Aid in Dying, whose members are working to enact medical aid in dying legislation in this state.

-Advocacy for Medical Aid in Dying
+Medical Aid in Dying